Ademir2303/Python/README.md

 # Python
-.Python projects for learning and practice.
+Python projects for learning and practice.